Writing Words About Letters

 Whatever sets your typeface apart is what you should spend your time writing about.

 Once you have your hook, spend far more time than you think refining the copy.
-From my experience, writing is as much (or even more) about editing what I’ve written than something that comes out the first time as some sort of Genius Stream of Consciousness from a Talented Writer™ so don’t feel bad if you go through draft after draft of text.
+From my experience, writing is as much (or even more) about editing what I’ve written than something that comes out as some sort of Genius Stream of Consciousness from a Talented Writer™ so don’t feel bad if you go through draft after draft of text.

 If it makes you feel better, there was a project where I went through 10 drafts (!) before I got to a final version of copy that the client and I were happy with.
 It was a struggle, but it was worth it — much like designing typefaces, I’m told.